 Project Name Patton Park Sprinkler

 Project Number

 Priority 3 - Medium

 Service Area Parks

 Division Division 5

 Project Description Connect the Patton Park sprinkler and drip system to the MD's water distribution line.

 Project Cost \$40,000

 Funding Sources Public Trust Reserve

 Timeline Complete in 2022

 Rationale for Need To provide sufficient water supply to operate the sprinkler and drip system in Patton Park

 Impact on future operating costs Reduce potential for trees, bushes and grass replacement in the park

-Impact on other Will reduce fertilizing need from AES.
+Impact on other departments Will reduce fertilizing need from AES.

-departments

 Implications of deferral The existing system connects to an old water well does not provide enough water to run the entire system.
 Trees, bushes and grass may die from the lack of water.

-Other options to Recommendation
+Other options to

+Recommendation

 Project Name Eco-Station

 Project Number

 Priority 5 - High

 Service Area Waste Management

 Division

 Project Description A central, fenced and supervised location to allow ratepayer to safely dispose of waste material.
-Due to the time constraints of 2021, the installation of a concrete pad for 8 bins will be pushed to 2022.
+Due to the time constraints of 2021, the construction of the ecostation has been pushed to 2022.

-Project Cost 2021: \$174,000 2022: \$50,000 Total: \$224,000
+Project Cost 2021: \$25,000 2022: \$225,000 Total: \$250,000

-Funding Sources Reserve - Next Year Completions
+Funding Sources Reserve - Water and Wastewater Infrastructure

 Timeline Complete in 2022

-Rationale for Need A drop in the market for cardboard, as well a need to control the abuse at current transfer stations, has resulted in the MD exploring a Eco Station.
+Rationale for Need A need to control the abuse at current transfer stations, has resulted in the MD exploring a Eco Station.

-Impact on future The operations will be ran through CNPC Landfill.
+Impact on future The operations will be run through CNPC Landfill.
 The operating costs are

-operating costs projected to be more favorable then our current waste management contracts.
+operating costs projected to be more favorable than our current waste management contracts.

 Impact on other

 departments

 Implications of deferral

 Other options to

 Recommendation

 Project Name Lundbreck Shop Floor

 Project Number

 Priority 2 - Low/Medium

 Service Area Parks

 Division Division 5

 Project Description Install concrete floor and sumps into the Lundbreck shop.

 Project Cost \$30,000

 Funding Sources Reserve - M.D.
 Buildings

 Timeline Complete in 2022

 Rationale for Need Provide a sufficient area to store material and provide proper maintenance on equipment.

 Impact on future Reduced fuel and mobilization costs for equipment services.

 operating costs

-Impact on other departments
+Impact on other

+departments

 Implications of deferral Continual time and fuel costs for travel from Lundbreck to MD shop with Grader or other equipment requiring services.

-Other options to Recommendation Leave gravel floor as is.
+Other options to Leave gravel floor as is.

+Recommendation